60 second snapshot

-I worked with Matt Prindible and Devika Singh, two masters students in design, on this project.
+I worked with Matt Prindible and Devika Singh.

 Our service blueprint outlines a user's weekend trip to Pittsburgh from arrival to departure.
 Our biggest challenges were designing how to bring users into the service itself and retain user engagement across multiple changes in location.